Vera Isaku: Life

-Isaku graduated at 1979 in University of Tirana, Faculty of Albanian Linguistics and Literature, and is one of the first journalists ladies of the Newspaper Rilindja Demokratike – Democratic Rebirth and the author of many written articles in daily press in and outside Albania.
-Vera Isaku held the position of Vice Director of Albanian Radio and Television and the other position as a Director of International Center of Culture at the Pyramid of Tirana.
+Isaku graduated at 1979 in University of Tirana, Faculty of Albanian Linguistics and Literature, one of the first women journalists of the first opposition newspaper in the end of Stalinism in Albania, the Rilindja Demokratike.
+Vera Isaku held the position of deputy Director of Albanian Radio and Television and the other position as a Director of International Center of Culture at the Pyramid of Tirana.
 Isaku was the wife of the writer, diplomat and publicist Agim Isaku, ambassador of the Republic of Albania in Bratislava, Slovakia.
-She died, at the age of 66.
 Isaku lost her life as a result of an incurable disease, from which she suffered for a long time.